Joe’s Blog: Seasons 1st accumulating snow possible (SUN-11/13)

-Its a special Sunday addition of the blog with an incoming diffuse system that may create a combination of brief rain/sleet switching over to snow tomorrow night.
-Temperatures will be critical in terms of road impacts but we should be OK for the morning rush tomorrow but also the afternoon rush with surface temperatures nicely above freezing.
+It’s a special Sunday edition of the blog with an incoming diffuse system that may create a combination of brief rain/sleet switching over to snow Monday night.

+Temperatures will be critical in terms of road impacts but we should be OK for the Monday morning rush tomorrow and the afternoon rush with surface temperatures nicely above freezing.

 ++++++++++++++++++++++++++++++++++++++++++++++